wp-plugins/types/readme.txt

 = 1.6 =

+* Release date: 2014-08-22
 * Added ability to add extra options by filter *wpt_field_options* to fields with "options".
 * Added ability to create custom post type with the same singular and plural name.
-* Added ability to select menu icon for custom post type.
+* Added ability to select menu icon (WordPress dashicon) for custom post type.
 * Added delete attached repetitive files.
 * Added filter "wpcf_pr_belongs_post_status" that allows to change post_status for parent/child posts.
 * Added sanitization for uploaded file names, to remove non-latin1 characters.